Major donors; they’re white, over 60 and male right? Wrong!

 Martin Luther King

-Una Osili is Director of Research at Indiana University’s Centre of Philanthropy.
-At the Pyrotalks Diversity & inclusion conference, she spoke about broadening our definitions of who a philanthropist is.
+I’ve seen Una Osili, Director of Research at Indiana University’s Centre of Philanthropy speak about broadening our definitions of who a philanthropist is.
 Her research shows that in the US, the % of high-net-worth households who give is equal, regardless of race.
 Different cultures across the world have different philanthropic traditions.

-Maybe we are just focusing on white donors because, with mainly white fundraising teams, we are staying comfortable and reinforcing this lack of diversity with who we approach for major gifts?
+Yet so many teams in non-profits are focusing on white, often male donors.
+Is this because, with mainly white fundraising teams, we are staying comfortable and reinforcing this lack of diversity with who we approach for major gifts amongst an often stale donor and homogenous donor pool?

 2.Take steps to get more diverse donors

-At a recent webinar, David Howse talked about charities and non-profits spending time in different communities they’re not already engaged with, learning the needs of that community.
-Is your CEO only going to events with white leaders?
+I’ve heard David Howse speak about charities and non-profits should be spending time in different communities they’re not already engaged with, learning the needs of that community.
+Is your CEO only going to events with the same leaders?
 What groups and communities are your charity’s community fundraiser’s engaging with?
-David summarised that “change happens at the speed of trust”.
-Be open and honest if experiences, cultures and communities are new to you.
+Be open and honest if experiences, cultures and communities are new to you – as above you’re learning, and that’s ok.

-If you’re not present, involved and caring about different communities, you are making giving to your organisation unattractive for donors of colour.
+Because if you’re not present, involved and caring about different communities, you are likely making giving to your organisation unattractive for donors of colour.

 Even if you’re a UK based charity, there will be potential donors from all backgrounds and races, who care about the same thing that your charity does.
 Don’t exclude them.